Alexk1704/mlbot/README.md

     $ sudo apt-get install ros-kinetic-turtlebot* ros-kinetic-kobuki* ros-kinetic-gazebo*

 **!!!
 IMPORTANT INFO !!!**
-You need to copy the .gazebo/ folder located in this repository into your gazebo installation folder usually located at _~/.gazebo/_ to add the custom models needed for this simulation.
+You need to copy the _.gazebo/_ folder located in this repository into your gazebo installation folder usually located at _~/.gazebo/_ to add the custom models needed for this simulation.
 Also two urdf files important for the construction of turtlebot model used in the gazebo simulator need to be replaced.
-These files can be found in the ROS installation path usually located at _/opt/ros/kinetic/share/turtlebot_description/urdf/_  replace the folder _sensors/_ with the custom one from _./custom/sensors/_ and also replace the default file _turtlebot_gazebo.urdf.xacro_ with the one from _./custom/_.
+These files can be found in the ROS installation path usually located at _/opt/ros/kinetic/share/turtlebot_description/urdf/_ replace the folder _sensors/_ with the custom one from _./custom/sensors/_ and also replace the default file _"turtlebot_gazebo.urdf.xacro"_ with the one from the _./custom_ folder.

 ##### Creating a catkin workspace, copy the project wherever it is located into the src folder and build it
     $ mkdir -p ~/catkin_ws/src